foxnewsnetwork/stripex/README.md

-# Stripe
+# StripeX

-Stripe API client for Elixir
+Another implementation of the Stripe API client for Elixir, based off of: https://github.com/SenecaSystems/stripe

+This one is built on top of httpoison and poison instead of httpotion and jazz.

 ** Work in progress **